section-engineering-education/engineering-education/content/articles/how-to-create-a-web-component-with-vanilla-javascript/index.md

 Web Components allow web developers to build reusable UI's using built-in web APIs.
 This means we can create a web component for one project and carry it to another with no additional coding.

 ### Creating a web component with vanilla JavaScript
-In this tutorial, we create a web component with [Vanilla JavaScript](https://snipcart.com/blog/learn-vanilla-javascript-before-using-js-frameworks#:~:text=What%20is%20%22Vanilla%20JavaScript%22%3F&text=%22VanillaJS%20is%20a%20name%20to,need%20for%20additional%20JavaScript%20libraries.%22) or without the help of any framework or libraries.
+This tutorial creates a web component with [Vanilla JavaScript](https://snipcart.com/blog/learn-vanilla-javascript-before-using-js-frameworks#:~:text=What%20is%20%22Vanilla%20JavaScript%22%3F&text=%22VanillaJS%20is%20a%20name%20to,need%20for%20additional%20JavaScript%20libraries.%22) or without the help of any framework or libraries.

 We are going to create an employee card web component.
 It will contain a user image, name, id, job title, phone, and email.
 Below is the user image we will use: